-We have parents, Parent Governors and SEND Governors who are happy to talk with prospective parents to share their experience and answer any questions you may have; if you would like to talk with one of them please contact the SENCo on 0207 272 2780.
+We have parents and Parent Governors who are happy to talk with prospective parents to share their experience and answer any questions you may have; if you would like to talk with one of them please contact the SENCo.

-8. What are the arrangements for consulting and involving pupils with SEN in their education?
+9. What are the arrangements for consulting and involving pupils with SEN in their education?